yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 #### VNC
 `<graphics type='vnc' port='-1' listen='0.0.0.0'/>`

 For those who are connecting to this VM outside of their home network, you can change listen to '127.0.0.1' and use a SSH tunnel to connect to it.

 To create a tunnel:
 ```
 ssh -L 5900:127.0.0.1:5900 remote_server
 ```
-And then point your VNC client towards `localhost`.
+And then point your own VNC client towards `localhost`.

 ## Configuring libvirt
 First add yourself as a user of libvirt: